Universal-Team/db/docs/_3ds/flappy3ds.md

-    * I am aware that some lines glitches out on loading when dying, however, this does not apply to emulators, this bug was saw in an Old 2DS, possibly other too.
+    * I am aware that some lines glitches out on loading when dying, however, this does not apply to emulators, this bug was seen in an Old 2DS, possibly other too.

     # Supported Emulators

     * Citra Nightly 1807

-    # Unsupported Emulators

-    * Citra Nightly 1913 (Very slow)
+    * Citra Nightly 1913

     ## FBI QR CODE: